remorses/next-superjson/README.md

 ## Getting started

 Install the library with your package manager of choice, e.g.:

 ```
-npm install next-superjson next-superjson-plugin@0.6.3 superjson
+npm install next-superjson next-superjson-plugin superjson
 ```

-Since this is a companion to [SuperJSON](https://github.com/blitz-js/superjson), make sure it's also installed, also with `next-superjson-plugin`
+Since this is a companion to [SuperJSON](https://github.com/blitz-js/superjson), make sure it's also installed, also with `next-superjson-plugin` which is a runtime dependency.

 Add the plugin to your `next.config.js`.
 If you don't have one, create it.